MohammadAmini1998/MohammadAmini.github.io/_pages/about.md

 ## 🤖 Thesis works and Seminar
 I have research experience on Reinforcement Learning for my bachelor's thesis.
 [Github page](https://github.com/MohammadAmini1998/B.S.C-Thesis).
 This is a comprassion between some of the most famous Reinforcement Learning algorithms.

-Additionally, I have research experience in Safe Reinforcement Learning, as showcased on my [Github page](https).
-In this research, I write about the basics of Safe Reinforcement Learning and some of its most common algorithms like Shielding.
+Additionally, I have doing research in Vehicular Networks, as showcased on my [Github page](https://github.com/MohammadAmini1998/Vehicular-Network).
+In this research, we are using a new Multi-Agent Reinforcement Learning
 ## 📜 Reimplementing and Reproducing Papers
 I have experience with independent research.
 I have implemented the Outlier Detection through Null Space Analysis of Neural Networks paper and reproduced the original results by running and tracking experiments.